-While it’s OK to be fun if you have that sort of relationship with your employees, don’t go overboard and turn into an emoji-generating, acronym-using teenager.
+Don’t be too casual and turn into an emoji-generating, meme-sending social media spam bot..
 There’s a fine line between appropriately casual and immature.
 Keep it professional.

-Your subject line should tell the recipient what to expect when opening the email, so avoid vague lines like “Important” or “Can you help?”
+Your subject line should tell the recipient what to expect when opening the email.
+Avoid vague lines like “Important” or “Can you help?”

 The more specific you are, the quicker the response.
-A vague subject line could keep your email unopened in the inbox until the recipient has time to open it, but if she knows she needs to take care of something urgently, she will.
+A vague subject line could keep your email unopened in the inbox until the recipient has time to open it.

-While email can be helpful, it isn’t always.
-If you are assigning tasks, you run the risk of your email getting lost with the rest of the slush.
-A project management tool may be a better solution to assign tasks to an employee, add the deadline to her calendar, and remind her as the deadline looms.
+Email isn’t always the best option.
+If you are assigning tasks, you run the risk of your email getting lost.
+A project management tool may be a better solution to assign tasks to an employee.

-And of course you always have the old-fashioned communication channels of calling or talking in person!
+And of course you can always give a call or talk in person.
 Don’t rely on technology to the point that you get away from human interaction, because it is key to engaging your staff.

 If you put just a little forethought into how you use email to reach your employees, you can get better results.
 Just keep in mind that your email should have a purpose, and never abuse the privilege.

 - Workplace Communication